Hermann Goring Division:

 When the armistice between Italy and the Allied armed forces was signed, the division took part in Operation Achse to disarm Italian troops.
 The division participated in the fighting following the Allied landing at Salerno in Operation Avalanche on 9 September.
 It then retreated towards the Volturno–Termoli line, and then to the Gustav Line, where it was pulled out of the line for rest and refit.

-The Oberfeldwebel, who is probably acting as a platoon commander has an interesting mix of tropical and continental insignia placed on the second pattern Luftwaffe tropical Bluse.
+The Oberfeldwebel, who is probably acting as a platoon commander, has an interesting mix of tropical and continental insignia placed on the second pattern Luftwaffe tropical Bluse.
 He wears the special Luftwaffe Tropenfeldmütz issued to the original units that arrived in Africa to bolster the “Deutsches Afrika Korps”.
-Both styles of cap insignia are shown in this period photo.

 The NCO has copper-brown tropical tress sewn onto his first pattern Bluse.
 H.G. armor in Sicily or Southern Italy.
 The enlisted version of the divisional cuff title is worn with continental panzer Leitzen pipped with white Waffenfarben.
-Below is another example of the standard tropical cap insignia worn on the Feldmütz in addition to the addition of the officer’s chin cord.
-An option might be a “Luftwaffe - tropical tan” Overseas Cap or an M40-billed cap might have been worn, even a continental Black Panzer-Overseas Cap might have been seen in the Desert.
+Below is another example of the standard tropical cap insignia worn on the Feldmütz, in addition to the addition of the officer’s chin cord.
+An option might be a “Luftwaffe - tropical tan” Overseas Cap, or an M40-billed cap might have been worn, even a continental Black Panzer-Overseas Cap might have been seen in the Desert.
+This is one of the oddities in my collection, but then a lot of the Herman Goring stuff is odd in itself.

 Unterfelfwebel, Hermann Goring Division.
 (EM) Mouse-Gray Panzer Wrap:

 This is a good example of the “Mouse Grey” Luftwaffe Panzer-Wrap, in a lightweight linen-type material. it carries odd collar insignia, in the way he has added the “Panzer-Totenkopf” to the white HG collar Tabs holding his rank.
-It carries the standard wool backed-sewn-on Luftwaffe National Insignia, on the Right breast, and on his Blackcap.
+It carries the standard wool-backed-sewn-on Luftwaffe National Insignia, on the Right breast, and his Blackcap.

 Hermann Goring, StuG.
 Crewman in Feldgrau: